The Definitive Guide

 Everything you need to know before planning your Mt Fuji day trip from Tokyo.

-Can you do Mount Fuji as a day trip from Tokyo? +
+Can you visit Mount Fuji as a day trip from Tokyo? +

-What is the cheapest way to get to Mt Fuji from Tokyo? +
+What is included in a Mount Fuji tour from Tokyo? +

 What is the best time of year to visit Mount Fuji? +